Ju-nic2/OpenCL/synchronization/README.md

 ## NDRange
 kernel makes kernel instance. and it called work-item.
+all kernel instances are dispatched in device's PE(process elemens)
+Ex) GPU can execute 64 work-tiems in one SMID unit using hardware thread.
 If they are in same control flow it can combine work-group.
 NDRange is a sapce for kernel instances
 ### function